It only works if people use it.

 Do Don't

-Keep one pipeline with plain stage names and enforce exit rules.
-Spin up multiple pipelines, custom objects, and 40 fields “just in case.”
+One pipeline with plain stage names and enforced exit rules.
+Spin up multiple pipelines, custom objects, and 40 fields "just in case."

-Turn on 2-way email/calendar; auto-create tasks on key stage changes.
-Let personal inboxes and spreadsheets remain the “system of record.”
+Turn on two-way email and calendar sync; auto-create tasks on key stage changes.
+Let personal inboxes and spreadsheets remain the system of record.

 Name a Product Owner; use a request form with an SLA; publish a changelog.
 Allow ad-hoc changes with no single owner or accountability.